Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** To match or be similar in character or quality.
 **Sentence:** The colors of the curtains correspond to the wall color.
 **Conversation:**
-A – Does the shirt match the pants?
+A – Does the shirt match the pants
 B – Yes, the colors correspond perfectly.

 ### Word: Counterpart